ASSISTANT PROFESSOR OF ART

 CHAIR OF ART DEPARTMENT

 Dieken grew up in the badlands region of the Midwest, inspired by the landscape, heritage, craft and the hand-made.
 She earned an MFA from Washington State University in 2010, and a BSED in Art from Black Hills State University in 2007.
 She has studied printmaking, sculpture, photography, and ceramics throughout her education.

-Relying on the repetition of imagery found in relationship to domesticity of common place and nostalgia.
-With the use of various techniques within handmade art making practices.
+Relying on the repetition of imagery found in relationship to the domesticity of commonplace and nostalgia.
+With the use of various techniques within handmade art-making practices.
 Her work is about making marks via material exploration.
 She works with both traditional fibers, to cast porcelain, to found material sculpture.
 Resulting products range from cross stitched food, domestic interior installations, prints and paintings about "home."
-Dieken, references outdated technological use of communication with everyday objects and repeated patterns.
-Type writers, telephones, sewing machines, and bicycles become surrogate objects within each narrative space.
+Dieken references outdated technological use of communication with everyday objects and repeated patterns.
+Typewriters, telephones, sewing machines, and bicycles become surrogate objects within each narrative space.
 Much of the work is instigated by a collection of narratives informed by life experiences growing up in the Midwest to current daily interactions.
-The labor intensive repetitive work is an act of meditation, remembrance and homage to her Grandmother and Father.
+The labor-intensive repetitive work is an act of meditation, remembrance, and homage to her Grandmother and Father.